akhmxt1/Twitter-Target-Feed-Scraper-v1/README.md

 # Twitter Target Feed Scraper using Selenium

 If you have used my [Twitter-Search-Results-Scraper-v1](https://github.com/akhmxt1/Twitter-Search-Results-Scraper-v1?tab=readme-ov-file), this follows almost the same logic under the hood.
 However, there is some variation that you need to consider.
 I have left detailed instructions within the code to make things easy.
+This script will open Chrome, log into Twitter, search for the target account (in my case ANI news), go to the "People" tab, select the account, scroll down the feed, and save the tweets in an Excel sheet.

-**Requirement:** Basic knowledge of python.
+**Requirement:** Basic knowledge of Python.
 Don't hesitate to play around, if you don't play you won't learn.

 **NOTE:** If the Chrome driver/Selenium Web Driver reaches a point where it keeps "retrying" but can't move further, just close the Chrome window and it will save the progress.
 Twitter has severely limited the ability to scroll things even manually.